elunna/nerfhack-changelog/README.md

 * Grimtooth can inflict disease on its victims (EvilHack)
 * Heart of Ahriman is now a ruby that grants slotless flying, displacement, and Luck instead of stealth (FIQHack)
 * Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk)
+* The Heart of Ahriman inflicts random pillars of fire on enemies when attacking.
 * The Longbow of Diana must be wielded to grant ESP
 * Longbow of Diana confers half physical damage when wielded
 * Magicbane is a quarterstaff (FIQHack)
 * Magic Mirror of Merlin grants reflection and 1/2 spell damage instead of magic resistance (EvilHack).
+* Master Key of Thievery doesn't need to be wielded to auto-sense traps.
-* Mjollnir's is louder when it strikes monsters with lightning
+* Mjollnir is louder when it strikes monsters with lightning
 * Mjollnir can be invoked for a lightning bolt (xNetHack)
 * Ogresmasher can also hurtle light-weight monsters (EvilHack)
 * Orb of Detection grants clairvoyance whilst carried.
 * Sceptre of Might grants steadfastness when wielded
 * Sceptre of Might gets a bonus on all monsters (this is to compensate for the difficulty in enchanting it due to its magic resistance)
+* Sceptre of Might blocks spellcasting and counters monster spells
 * Snickersnee grants stun resistance when wielded (EvilHack)
 * Staff of Aesculapius can cure withering (xNetHack/EvilHack)
 * Sting actually cuts through webs when exiting a web